mikeyamadeo/node-express-tutorial/README.md

 })
 ```

-If we try to add a gif url though, we are going to have problems, becuase right now `request.body` isn't going to exist.
+If we try to add a gif url though, we are going to have problems, because right now `request.body` isn't going to exist.
 We need to teach express how to parse the body of a request.
 The following code will do that:

 ```js
 var bodyParser = require('body-parser');